emleddin/research-scripts/LICHEM-tools/README.md

 It is *highly* recommended that you test this process with 1 individual frame of each to debug it before preparing multiple frames!

+## `prep-qsm.sh`
+This script will create the path for QSM from an optimized reactant and product.
+It will *not* modify the `regions.inp` file for QSM.
+If you need to rerun this script, be sure to remove all the existing XYZ files in the QSM directory.

 ## `qsm-energy-diagram.py`
 This script parses the QSM output file and creates figures of plots for the